trondhindenes/Auth0Proxy/README.md

 auth0clientsecret: faqMDfef7pg6h6324598345U_v01234312488XJ1-jdREzyxqerOh #auth0client secret
 thiscontainerurl: https://192.168.99.100:5000/ #Since I'm publishing to port 5000, this will be the url to hit in my browser.
 Remember the trailing slash
 proxyto: http://www.vg.no/ #The site I want to forward requests to.
 Remember the trailing slash
+CERT_FILE_PATH: the path of the ssl certifikate See the above section regarding certs!!
+CERT_KEY_PATH: the path of the ssl cert key.
+See the above section regarding certs!!
 ```

 # Known bugs